The single-property landlord

 The self-managing landlord

 You collect the rent.
 You handle the repairs.
-You keep the receipts. myaccountant reads the receipts, categorises them by property, and builds the ledger you would have built if you had the time.
+You keep the receipts. myaccountant helps turn them into property records you can review.

 The growing portfolio

-Adding a property to the books shouldn't feel like adding a company.
-In myaccountant, it is a property — address, ownership split, optional PM.
-Add it in two minutes.
-The books scale with the portfolio.
+Adding a property should not feel like adding a company.
+Add the address, ownership split and property manager.
+The records scale with the portfolio.

 Three things, reliably.
 Everything else is detail.